ianmjones/snippetpixie/README.md

 For non-accessible applications such as browsers and Electron apps, there's a shortcut (default is Ctrl+`) for opening a search window that pastes the selected snippet.

+The Search and Paste window opened with Ctrl+` (can be changed) is very convenient for quickly finding and pasting snippets, and shows the most recently used snippets first for quick access.

+Snippets can be imported and exported in a simple JSON format.

 Supports [placeholders](#placeholders):-

 * **[Date/Time](#date):** Insert the current or calculated date/time with configurable format.